kevnIBM/UCG-Repo/UCG/Carla/readme.md

 - carlaRun - run command to raise only the carla container

-carla-docker directory - used to create create a apache/php docker container
+- carla-docker directory - used to create a apache/php docker container

+  - htdocs directory - volume mapped to docker container for persistent apache content storage

+  -latest - contains the docker files for build

+Run-time notes

+For Omni-Channel front-ends, set username and password to ' ', workspace to the Carla workspace_id and add carla as param

+In the "Get Answer" subflow, edit the Carla function node:
+	Alter the Url var:

+ 	 - Change the IP
+      - to the host computer IP if on-prem or
+      - to the domain name of the Kubernetes cluster if cloud

+Example calling UCG Load flow

+- On-prem
+  http://localhost:1880/load?user_id=testmeplease15&wcs_username=' '&wcs_password=' '&workspace_id=54141f49-ffa2-4f6b-887c-aac6aea5d42d&text='status of my claim'&fname=dennis&carla

+- In Kubernetes cluster

+  http://ucg-clusterdev.us-south.containers.mybluemix.net/load?user_id=testmeplease15&wcs_username=' '&wcs_password=' '&workspace_id=54141f49-ffa2-4f6b-887c-aac6aea5d42d&text='status of my claim'&fname=dennis&carla